-About Jeff Horton of Duluth, Minnesota
+meet dr. Jeff Horton of Duluth, Minnesota

 Growing up with a diverse friend group, equity has always been a part of Jeff’s learning and life experiences.
 As a result, he knows that equity is about more than pandering or giving someone a seat at the table.
-Equity is about full inclusion and making sure everyone’s voice is heard and carried equal weight.
+Equity is about full inclusion and making sure everyone’s voice is heard and carries equal weight.

 Having worked in education for many years, Jeff Horton Duluth knows how important representation is, especially in the classroom.
 Students learn best when they can relate to their teachers and develop a connection with them, and Jeff wants to ensure that the staff and faculty in educational institutions better reflect the student population that they’re serving.

 It’s also helped take education from a straight and narrow discipline and expanded it to include more ways for people to learn and educate themselves and others.
-Technology is also bridging the gap for students with disabilities to be better able to connect with and absorb the educational material.
+Technology is also bridging the gap for students with disabilities to better connect with and absorb the educational material.
 He knows that an engaged student is a good student, and if we can work to increase the students’ engagement, we can also improve their learning.